 Elementary

 Our elementary teachers are passionate about watching students learn!
 A quality academic program with a strong biblical foundation can be expected in every classroom.
-Students develop a strong relationship with God through daily Bible lessons and scripture memorization as well as daily praise and worship and weekly chapels.
+Students develop a strong relationship with God through daily Bible lessons, scripture memorization, daily praise and worship, and weekly chapels.

-At the appropriate grade level and on alternate years, students develop and express their academic skills and understanding as they participate in Science Fair, Art Shows, Math Contests, Accelerated Reader, Spelling Bee, Christmas Concert, and more.
+At the appropriate grade level and on alternate years, students develop and express their academic skills and understanding as they participate in Science Fair, Art Shows, Math Contests, Accelerated Reader, Spelling Bee, School Concerts, and more.

 We encourage our parents and grandparents to be involved in all events and activities, such as providing playground supervision, chaperoning field trips, ministry outreach, field day, the AR picnic, lunchroom duty, and PTA opportunities.